-It has brought countless concerns to businesses of all sizes.
+It has brought countless concerns to businesses of all sizes, even those with cyber security insurance in place.
 Not to mention all the laws and regulations they must comply with to avoid financial fines.
 For the sake of staying informed, here are five of the biggest cyber threats businesses are going to face in 2020.

 1. Email threats